This Bedtime Routine Uses Yoga for Sleep So You Can Have a More Restful Night

 B. Grab big toe of each foot with respective hand and further bend knees towards armpits.
 If able, rock left to right, gently massaging the spine.

 C. Hold for 15 seconds.
 (Related: The Best Yoga Poses for PMS and Cramps)

 Targets: hips, glutes, lower back

 C. Raise left leg straight up towards ceiling (or as high as you can), bend right knee outward, and place right ankle against left quad.
 Move hand behind left leg and pull left leg towards body.
-Hold for 15 seconds.

-Climb into bed and lie down, legs slightly apart and stretched out in front of you, arms long by your sides with palms up.
+A. Climb into bed and lie down, legs slightly apart and stretched out in front of you, arms long by your sides with palms up.
 Close your eyes and bring focus to breath.

 B. Hold for 15 seconds or until you fall asleep.